-Providing optionality for those with sugar restricted diets.
+Providing optionality for those with sugar-restricted diets.
 Cracked Candy is good for you… everyone needs healthy candy!

 How much has your business changed from day one until now?

 I was doing everything myself to start with, cooking, cracking, sales, billing, marketing, tradeshows.
-Now although I don’t have any full time employees I have been able to outsource most things whilst maintaining control and looking at the bigger picture.
+Now although I don’t have any full-time employees I have been able to outsource most things whilst maintaining control and looking at the bigger picture.

 What are your biggest challenges in marketing Cracked Candy?

-Stores ask for quarterly money off promotions and often fees or free product just to be stocked.
+Stores ask for quarterly money off promotions and often fees or free products just to be stocked.
 That might be easy for international and huge brands, but it can be crippling and risky for a smaller one.
 Big buyers need to be more flexible for the small, emerging brands that aren’t backed by investors and enormous sales yet.